Concessions Refresh Informative Session

 Who makes the selections from the submitted proposals?

-The IAA will create a selection committee, which will be composed of IAA staff from various internal departments and background expertise.
+The IAA will create a selection committee, which will be composed of IAA staff from various internal departments and background expertise as well as external individuals who share the same vision and goals for the IAA.
 The selection committee will make a recommendation to the IAA Board, which will either accept or reject the committee's recommendation.

 Will there be a pre-proposal meeting?
 And if so when?

-Yes, there will be a pre-proposal meeting which typically takes place approximately 2-4 weeks after the solicitation is issued. he pre-proposal meeting affords respondents an opportunity to ask questions.
+Yes, there will be two pre-proposal meetings which will take place approximately 2-4 weeks after the solicitation is issued.
+The pre-proposal meeting affords respondents an opportunity to ask questions and take an in-depth tour of the terminal.
+Interested respondents will need to attend only one meeting.

 What format will the solicitation response need to be submitted in?